-Category Variables
+Figure 1 - The indicators used in the model Category Variables

-General indicators • Number of connections
+General indicators Number of connections

 • Type of connections

-• Location of the connections
+Location of the connections

 • Frequency of connections

 • Number of slot

-• Weather conditions
+Weather conditions

 • Organisation conditions (strikes, etc.)

 Airport infrastructures

 • Number of runways

 • Cost of the airport for the airlines

 Indicators specific for transit traffic Synchrony of connections

-• Centrality in the transit traffic 11
+• Centrality in the transit traffic 9

 • Quality of the service offered to airlines

 • Quality of the service offered to

 passengers in transit areas (transfer time

 from a gate to another, availability of

 waiting lounges and refreshment/shopping

 areas, etc.)

 Indicators specific for terminal traffic Catchment area

 Accessibility

 • Number of parking

 • Quality of service offered to terminal

 passengers entering and exiting the airport

 (time required for ticket issuing, number

 of ticket offices, number of luggage trays

 available, time required for custom

-Structural indicators of a hub Critical mass of corrections

-Structural indicators of a hub Critical mass of connections connectivity/avarage law over time
+Structural indicators of a hub Structural indicators of a hub Signature Si control, baggage delivery time, etc.)

-Speed of service/turneround
+- connectivity/average lay-over time

-- average turnaround time offered by the
+Speed of service/turnaround average turnaround time offered by the

 airport

 Interconnection infrastructures

 - qualitative standard for passenger

 connections (people-mover, flying-

 bridges, etc.)

-Minimal infrastructures

 - runways and control towers qualitative

 standards

-• Riqualification of accessibility
+Riqualification of accessibility

 - high speed railways links

-- interconnectivity